I Want to Hold Your Hand: Recording

 The Beatles recorded "I Want to Hold Your Hand" at EMI Studios in Studio 2 on 17 October 1963.
 This song, along with the single's B-side, "This Boy", was the first Beatles song to be recorded with four-track technology.
-The two songs were recorded on the same day, and each needed seventeen takes to complete.
+The two songs were recorded on the same day, each needing seventeen takes.
 Mono and stereo mixing was done by George Martin on 21 October 1963; further stereo mixes were done on 8 June 1965, for compilations released by EMI affiliates in Australia and the Netherlands, and on 7 November 1966.

 "I Want to Hold Your Hand" was one of two Beatles songs (along with "She Loves You" as "Sie liebt dich") to be later recorded in German, entitled "Komm, gib mir deine Hand" (literally "Come, give me your hand").
 Both songs were translated by Luxembourger musician Camillo Felgen, under the pseudonym of "Jean Nicolas".

 Odeon, the German arm of EMI (the parent company of the Beatles' record label, Parlophone) was convinced that the Beatles' records would not sell in Germany unless they were sung in German.
-The Beatles detested the idea, and when they were due to record the German version on 27 January 1964 at EMI's Pathe Marconi Studios in Paris (where the Beatles were performing 18 days of concerts at the Olympia Theatre) they chose to boycott the session.
+The Beatles detested the idea, and when they were due to record the German version on 27 January 1964 at EMI's Pathe Marconi Studios in Paris (where the Beatles were performing 18 days of concerts at the Olympia Theatre), they chose to boycott the session.
 Their record producer, George Martin, having waited some hours for them to show up, was outraged and insisted that they give it a try.
 Two days later, the Beatles recorded "Komm, gib mir deine Hand", one of the few times in their career that they recorded outside London.
-However, Martin later conceded: "They were right, actually, it wasn’t necessary for them to record in German, but they weren’t graceless, they did a good job".
+However, Martin later conceded: "They were right, actually, it wasn't necessary for them to record in German, but they weren't graceless, they did a good job".

 "Komm, gib mir deine Hand" was released as a German single in March 1964.
 In July, the song appeared in full stereo in the United States on the Beatles' Capitol LP Something New.
 (That album was released in CD form for the first time in 2004, on The Capitol Albums, Volume 1, and then rereleased in 2014, individually and in the boxed set The US Albums.)
 "Komm, gib mir deine Hand" also appeared on the compilations Past Masters and Mono Masters.